-Table 3 - Statistical information about th pages e analyzed web
+Table 3 - Statistical information about the analyzed web pages

+Pages

 Number of links 6,460,952

 Number of external links 724,438

 Number of requested 698,483

 internal links

 Number of requested 173,917

 external links

 Scott and Sharp (Scott and Sharp, 2002) describe a web proxy that is located between the users and the web application, and that makes sure that a web application adheres to pre-written security policies.
 The main critique of such policybased approaches is that the creation and management of security policies is a tedious and error-prone task.